Dental appointments during the COVID-19 pandemic

 - there are approximately 2 AGP appointments per dentist per day

-- these appointments are before lunchtime and end of the end of the working day
+- these appointments are before lunchtime and end of the working day

 - during an AGP we can carry out most of the dental procedures available before the Pandemic